CSHH/website/README.md

 ## Setup database access

-Open the **app/config/config.local.neon** file in your editor and set these parameters
+Open up the `app/config/config.local.neon` file in your code editor and set these parameters

 * dbname
 * user